Zeliangrong

 Nguiba.
 The term "Zeliangrong" refers to the Zeme, Liangmai and Rongmei kindred tribes combined.
-Earlier, the term also covered the Inpui tribe.
-The descendants of Hoi of Makuilongdi (Makhel) were divided and were made peripheral appendages to three political entities - Nagaland, Manipur and the Dima Hasao (N.C.
+The term also covered the Inpui tribe.
+The descendants of Nguiba of Makuiluangdi were divided and were made peripheral appendages to three political entities - Nagaland, Manipur and the Dima Hasao (N.C.
 Hill district) of Assam.
 The Zeliangrong may be classified as an ethno-cultural entity.
 The Zeliangrong belong to the larger Southern Mongoloid population and their language belongs to the Sino-Tibetan family of languages.

 Etymology

 The ethnonym 'Zeliangrong' is derived from 3 words ZE-LIANG-RONG.
 ZE from Zeme, LIANG from Liangmai and Rong from Rongmei.
 It traced back to the three kindred tribes.
-The three tribes are the Zeme (dwellers of the warmer) or Mejahme (lower region), Liangmai (men of the North) the original Northerner; on the other hand the term Rongmei (people settled in the south) and finally Inpui (Puimei).
+The three tribes are the Zeme (dwellers of the warmer) or Mejahme (lower region), Liangmai (people of one sector in Makuiluangdi village) the original Northerner; on the other hand the term Rongmei (people who settled in the south/empty land) and finally Inpui (The first syllable ‘IN’ means House, the second syllable ‘PUI’ means Large or Main, and the third syllable ‘RWAN’ means People.
+Thus, INPUIRWAN translates to people of the Large/Main House).

 The word Zeliangrong was first coined on 15 February 1947 at Keishamthong Imphal.
 The terminology Zeliangrong was coined in coherence with the solidarity movement after India's independence.

 Distribution

-The Zeliangrong have been living in the present location of their land since time immemorial, in a compact and contiguous geographical setting of approximately 12,000 km^{2} lying between 93 degrees E and 94 degree E longitude and 94.40 degrees and 24 degrees N latitude in N. C Hills of Assam; Peren district of Nagaland; Tamenglong district, Senapati district, Kangvai subdivision of Churachanpur district, Jiribam subdivision of Imphal district, Imphal valley and Cachar district along with various villages and its adjoining slopes in Manipur.
+The Zeliangrong have been living in the present location of their land since time immemorial, in a compact and contiguous geographical setting of approximately 12,000 km^{2} lying between 93 degrees E and 94 degree E longitude and 94.40 degrees and 24 degrees N latitude in N. C Hills of Assam; Peren district of Nagaland; Tamenglong district, Senapati district, Kangpokpi district, Noney district, Kangvai subdivision of Churachanpur district, Jiribam district, Imphal valley and Cachar district along with various villages and its adjoining slopes in Manipur.

-Earlier, Manipur had only 9 districts but, due to administrative changes, it led to the formation of 7 new districts, namely Kamjong, Kakching, Noney, Kangpokpi, Tengnoupal, Pherzawl, and Jiribam.